City-Chic Registry Office Wedding at a Marylebone Town Hall

 The Wedding Present Company is a bespoke wedding gift list experience; couples come to us seeking the extraordinary.
 We offer a tailored and completely personalised wedding registry experience free of charge.
 Our team goes above and beyond to help you create a wedding list that is unique to both of you and full of items that you will love and use for a lifetime.

-All images courtesy of Lucy Bartlett.
+All images courtesy of the couple.